prisma/pulse-resend-demo/README.md

 ## Conclusion

 This example demonstrates how to integrate Prisma with the Pulse extension and Resend to send emails upon user creation events.
-You can use this as a starting point to build more complex applications that involve database interactions and email notifications.